benharosh/practical_application_2/README.md

 * Data has 426K records
 * Data has 3 numerical and 13 categorical columns
 * Data contain many rows with NaN values.
-7 columns are missing moire than 20% of their values
+7 columns are missing more than `20%` of their values
 * Over 90% of cars are prices between `500` to `100,000` USD
 * `price` data is skewed and we might want to work with the price log that shows a better uniform distribution
 * There are many `price` outliers - over 35K records with price=0 and some cars with prices ober 1 billion dollar